Andrewtho5942/Descargo/README.md

   - notifications for when .m3u8 files are done downloading
   - automatic detection of .m3u8 files when loading web pages
   - history page containing receently downloaded files and in-progress files with live progress bars
-  - persistent storage of m3u8 links and history
+  - persistent storage of m3u8 links, history, and settings
   - autofill the current tab's link for downloading videos with yt-dlp, and type ytsearch:<query> to search youtube for a video
   - automatically clean up the youtube video title for downloading yt-dlp videos
   - hotkeys for opening and closing menus, as well as filling the url input and toggling settings
   - uses yt-dlp to find the highest quality audio and video files, then merges the sources to get the best quality possible

-Currently, to install this on your system, you will need to set up your own node server, autohotkey script, yt-dlp.conf file, and install the extension with the provided .xpi file.
-It will only work with windows and firefox.
-In the future, I would like to make this more widely compatible and easier to install on other systems.
+  - switch between a local and cloud server
+  - light and dark mode
+  - generate subtitles with whisper AI
+  - optionally normalize and compress the files